 Spray River Loop summary

-- Allow 3.5 – 4 hours to do the full loop hike.
+Time needed: Allow 3.5 – 4 hours to do the full loop hike.

-Spray River Loop hike description
+Spray River loop description

-In early December when we did it there wasn’t a lot of snow pack (as is often the case) so though skiable, conditions were not ideal.
-It could easily be snowshoed and as you’ll see in the photos, some people cycled it on bikes with super fat tires.
+In early December when we did the Spray River loop hike one year, there wasn’t a lot of snow pack (as is often the case) so though skiable, conditions were not ideal.
+It could easily be snowshoed and as you’ll see in the photos, some people cycled it on fat bikes.

-The loop doesn’t offer drop-dead mountain views but it’s very pleasant hiking.
+The Spray River loop doesn’t offer drop-dead mountain views, but it’s very pleasant hiking.
 From the trailhead you follow the Spray River 5.7 km down to the bridge and an intersection with the Goat Creek junction.
 If you were to bike (or cross-country ski) the Goat Creek trailyou would pass this junction on the way to Banff.

 An out and back or a loop hike?

 Once you reach the bridge over the Spray River, you could retrace your steps but better yet cross the bridge and follow the river back to a junction about a kilometre from the trailhead.
-There are fewer views on this side of the river but if you pay attention, you might get lucky and see ice climbers on a frozen waterfall.
+There are fewer views on this side of the Spray River, but if you pay attention, you might get lucky and see ice climbers on a frozen waterfall.

 At the first intersection you reach on the return hike, about 4.7 km from the bridge, you have the choice of continuing towards the Banff Springs Golf Course or descending to the river and crossing a bridge that offers a view of the Banff Springs Hotel.